LudwigThePig/LudwigThePig-2.0/README.md

 - This app is a Progressive Web Application (PWA).
 - The app is mobile responsive, although some of the projects may not be.
 - Isomorphic application with react-router-dom!
 It's like Next.js but TypeScript
+- Public APIs to get a list of projects and private API to maintain this list.

 ## Technologies
 - TypeScript